 Ginseng has a variety of specie that belongs to the genus Panax of the family Araliaceae.
 However, Panax ginseng (Asian or Korean ginseng) and Panax quinquefolius (American ginseng) are the two main types of the genus Panax.
-Studies indicate that different types of this herb root have varied effects.
-However, in Chinese traditional medicine, American ginseng is said to be less stimulant.
+In Chinese traditional medicine, American ginseng is said to be less stimulant.

 For 5,000 years, ancient Chinese cultures believed that it could heal the soul and the heart.
 Native Americans have used American ginseng to treat various types of illnesses.
 It originated from the Chinese word, “reshen”, which means “man root”.
 On the other hand, its scientific word “Panax” came from the Greek words “Pan” meaning “all”, and “akos” meaning “cure”.